jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.1.2 =
+ * Bugfix: Don't store access_token in usermeta but in options table (Impacts users who were trying to post as authors other than admin)
+ * Bugfix: Post Thumbnails was failing, resulting in random images
+ * Bugfix: ssl options for self-signed certs (impacts posting to Facebook for users on servers with self-signed ssl certs)
+ * Store separate access token and "manage_pages" permissions so that we can publish to pages as pages, not as users

 = 2.1.1 =
  * Bugfix - wrap call to get_the_post_thumbnail in function_exists() so